 Healthy Families Team - Telephone Advice Line for Parents and Carers

-A NEW ‘single point of access’ Advice Line for parents and carers has launched and can be used by any parents and carers of children aged 0-19 years.
+A ‘single point of access’ Advice Line for parents and carers is in place and can be used by any parents and carers of children aged 0-19 years.

 Topics that are covered by the Advice Line include 0-19 behaviour management and support, family health, emotional health and wellbeing, sleeping, breastfeeding and infant feeding.

 The Advice Line operates Monday to Friday, from 9am to 4.30pm, and can be accessed by calling

 Nottinghamshire Healthcare’s Healthy Family Teams also have a text messaging service for parents and carers to access confidential health advice.
 The service does not replace face-to-face contact with Healthy Family Teams but aims to offer an alternative, accessible method of contact and a flexible way to provide support.